x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 Before you set up a new connector, check any connectors that are already listed here for your organization.
 For example, if you ran the Exchange [Hybrid Configuration wizard](https://docs.microsoft.com/exchange/hybrid-configuration-wizard), connectors that deliver mail between Microsoft 365 or Office 365 and Exchange Server will be set up already and listed here.

-In **New Exchange admin center**, you can see the listed connectors in the screen shown in the below image.
+In *New Exchange admin center (EAC), you can see the listed connectors in the screen shown in the below image.

 :::image type="content" source="../../media/new-exchange-admin-center.png" alt-text="Home page of the New Exchange admin center":::

-In **Classic Exchange admin center**, you can see the listed connectors in the screen depicted in the below image.
+In Classic Exchange admin center (EAC), you can see the listed connectors in the screen depicted in the below image.

 :::image type="content" source="../../media/62ed4acf-fa54-458f-9f38-f63e6bc89510.png" alt-text="The page that lists connectors already set up":::